 Chicago weather: Get ready for a stormy Tuesday

-CHICAGO - Showers and storms are poised to move into Chicagoland from the west Tuesday morning.
+CHICAGO - Showers and storms are poised to move into Chicagoland from the west Tuesday.

+A ground stop was issued at O'Hare International Airport and Midway International Airport due to thunderstorms, but they both expired by 9:45 a.m., according to the FAA.

+There have been over 60 flight cancelations at O'Hare.
+Delays were expected through 5 p.m.

-The first part of the commute looks dry now with rain likely not reaching the city until 9 a.m., sooner west.
+The morning started off dry, with rain likely not reaching the city until 9 a.m., sooner west.
 The opening round will have some downpours and perhaps some gusty winds but no severe weather is expected during this time.

 A new round of storms will form, however, on the heels of this activity and those could be stronger between 1 p.m. to 6 p.m.
 There will be a risk of severe storms during that time.
 Highs will be in the low to mid 70s.